 - Municipal partners applying in partnership with a municipal government such as: private sector entities, Indigenous communities, municipally owned corporations, a regional, provincial or territorial organization delivering municipal services, non-governmental organizations, not-for-profit organizations, research institutions (e.g. universities).

 How to Apply for the Green Municipal Fund

-The Green Municipal Fund’s application process varies depending on the type of project being applied for:
+The Green Municipal Fund’s application process varies depending on the type of project and stream being applied for:

-- Capital Projects: A two-stage application process with recurring intake deadlines.
+- Community Efficiency Financing (CEF) Projects: A two-stage application process with recurring intake deadlines.

-The next intake deadline for Green Municipal Fund Capital Projects is March 1, 2020.
+The next intake deadline for Green Municipal Fund CEF Projects is October 30, 2020.

-To discuss your eligibility for the Green Municipal Fund and discover how to optimize the funding application process, please contact the Government Funding Planners™.
+To discuss your eligibility for the Green Municipal Fund and discover how to optimize the funding application process, please contact Mentor Works for government funding support.